 So, how on earth can you turn the tables and cultivate those elusive emotionally loyal alumni?

-While emotional loyalty cannot be bought or completely earned, there are several strategies that institutions can implement to foster a deeper connection with their alumni.
+Although emotional loyalty cannot be purchased, there are a few key strategies that institutions can utilize to cultivate a stronger bond with their alumni.

 - Alumni Must Trust You

-A single negative experience, such as a challenging process for obtaining transcripts or degree verification, can unravel years of relationship building.
-Similarly, asking alumni for donations that exceed their loyalty to the institution can erode trust.
-Unwanted or unwelcome solicitations can also hinder engagement and giving.
-It is essential to cultivate a positive and meaningful relationship with alumni to maintain their trust and support.
+A single negative encounter, such as a cumbersome process for obtaining transcripts or degree verification, has the potential to unravel years of relationship building.
+Similarly, soliciting donations that surpass alumni's loyalty to the institution can undermine the trust that has been established.
+Unwanted or intrusive solicitations can also impede engagement and hinder support.
+Therefore, it is imperative to cultivate a positive and meaningful connection with alumni in order to uphold their trust and garner their ongoing support.

 - Empower Alumni